breedx-splk/java-ws-stomp/README.md

 are readily propagated by OpenTelemetry instrumentation.

 Messaging systems almost always have headers too, but, depending on the implementation, can be tricky to implement.
-This is further complicated by ability of many messaging systems to support one-to-many or even many-to-one models.
+This is further complicated by the ability of many messaging systems to support one-to-many or even many-to-one models.
 The OpenTelemetry community has built a detailed set of specifications around messaging systems that you can [read here](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/messaging.md).